Firstp1ck/Hyprland-Simple-Setup/README.md

 - Uses stow to manage dotfiles.
 The stow setupscript makes backups from the original dotfiles in the home directory.

 ## Prerequisites
-- Arch-based Linux distribution (tested on EndeavourOS and Arch)
+- Arch-based Linux distribution (tested on EndeavourOS and Arch, with Archinstall-Script)
 - Base development tools (`git`, `sudo`)
 - YAY AUR helper (will be installed if missing)
 - A directory containing your wallpapers (Will use Default Wallpapers from the Repository otherwise)